Labeling regions in deformations of graphical arrangements: Abstract

 \section{Abstract}

-Combining a variant of the Farkas lemma with the Flow Decomposition Theorem we show that the regions of any deformation of a graphical arrangement may be bijectively labeled with a set of weighted digraphs containing directed cycles of negative weight only.
+Combining Carver's variant of the Farkas' lemma with the Flow Decomposition Theorem we show that the regions of any deformation of a graphical arrangement may be bijectively labeled with a set of weighted digraphs containing directed cycles of negative weight only.
 Bounded regions correspond to strongly connected digraphs.
-The study of the resulting labelings allows us to add the omitted details in Stanley's proof on the injectivity of the Stanley-Pak labeling of the regions of the extended Shi arrangement and to introduce a new labeling of the regions in the $a$-Catalan arrangement.
+The study of the resulting labelings allows us to add the omitted details in Stanley's proof on the injectivity of the Pak-Stanley labeling of the regions of the extended Shi arrangement, to generalize the ceiling diagrams in the deleted Shi and Ish arrangements studied by Armstrong and Rhoades and to introduce a new labeling of the regions in the Fuss-Catalan arrangement.
 We also point out that Athanasiadis-Linusson labelings may be used to directly count regions in a class of arrangements properly containing the extended Shi arrangement and the Fuss-Catalan arrangement.